 The Tour Operator has determined the following flat rates for compensation taking into account the time between the withdrawal and the start of the tour as well as anticipated savings in expenses as well as amounts received through other uses of the travel services.
 The compensation shall be calculated from the moment the withdrawal has been received in accordance with the following cancellation schedule:

-a) Individual bookings in the product categories AMG Lifestyle Experience, AMG Racetrack Experience und AMG Winter Experience:
+a) Individual bookings in the product categories AMG Experience on Road, AMG Experience on Track and AMG Experience on Ice:

 b) Group bookings and booking in the product category AMG Special Experience: